And, the Finish! (How I complete the varnish and set-up.)

 Final Varnish Preparations

 Before I could begin varnishin, the purfling channels and all the edgework remained .
-Also, I turned off the artificial lighting, and used the dim light from a window to cast soft shadows across the wood, and reveal any humps and hollows I may have missed earlier.
-After completing all that work, I could begin the varnishing process.
+Also, I turned off the artificial lighting, and used the dim light from a window to cast soft shadows across the wood.
+I knew this would reveal any humps and hollows I may have missed earlier.
+After completing all that work, I began the varnishing process.

 five-string fiddles handmade in Oregon by Chet Bishop, Luthier.